Crypto137/MHServerEmuMini/README.md

 # MHServerEmuMini

+**If you are looking for a server emulator for game version 1.10, please see [MHServerEmu2013](https://github.com/Crypto137/MHServerEmu2013).
+This repository will stay up in archived state for reference purposes.**

+---

 MHServerEmuMini is a more lightweight and flexible version of [MHServerEmu](https://github.com/Crypto137/MHServerEmu).
 It has fewer features compared to the main server, but can be more easily adapted to different versions of the game client.

 The currently supported version of the client is **1.10.0.643**.